Japan House London

 The Japan House program faced initial criticism as "propaganda houses", a method for Japan to advance historical revisionism and its views on territorial disputes via soft power.
-Tomomi Yamaguchi, writing in the The Asia-Pacific Journal: Japan Focus, argued the project was intended to counter efforts by China and South Korea.
+Tomomi Yamaguchi, writing in The Asia-Pacific Journal: Japan Focus, argued the project was intended to counter efforts by China and South Korea.
 Yamaguchi wrote that the government had initially planned to run exhibits on "historical controversies" relating to Japanese war crimes, as well as the Senkaku Islands dispute with China and the Liancourt Rocks dispute with South Korea.
 Warren A. Stanislaus, writing in The Diplomat magazine, interpreted the 2016 Diplomatic Bluebook of Japan’s reference to "communicating a correct understanding of Japan" as advancing historical positions and territorial disputes, and argued censorship of these topics would not be in Japan's interest.
 Stanislaus compared the program to Davos, targeting a more influential audience, in response to a perceived failure of the Cool Japan strategy to capitalize on soft power.